The Events at the Cathedral of Saint Dion-On-The-Prairie

 The most persistent story was that part of the very floor had been constructed from headstones removed from the old churchyard when the small collection of the slumbering was moved to the site of the new cathedral and new stones were erected.
 This was a common practice then and as the stones had been replaced, few gave it a second thought.

-The one certain story in this cacophony of myth is an account of events written down form the lips of one who saw them.
+The one certain story in this cacophony of myth is an account of events written down from the lips of one who saw them.
 The handwritten manuscript is the account of Father M—, a young and energetic priest who came to St. Dion’s in the years before what the manuscript calls “The Great War.”

 Now it so happened that this young priest was well-versed in legend and superstition.
 He realized that if the cathedral itself was a vessel of superstition instead of the work of Heaven, there would be those who would be reluctant to enter or who would be full of doubt or thoughts of darksome things that should not be contemplated in a holy place.
 One of the workers responsible for the erection of the cathedral had left before it’s construction had been finished, speaking of “a whispering at dusk.”
 Upon investigation of the matter, Father M— found a reluctance of the remaining workers to even venture near the building as sunset approached.
 These were mostly big, strong men, not given to undue fears or fantasies, known to do some carousing in nearby towns after hours.
 Not the type to run in fear from a creaking in the night.
 So the young priest made it his crusade to stay in the cathedral and expose what he called “un-churchly nonsense.”
 He made certain to make it known that he would be staying the night in the cathedral, to alert whatever human agency he believed responsible for the supposed haunting.
 He set up a small bedroll in one of the rooms down the hall from the sanctuary, the room that might be used as a residence, took a small supply of dried fruit, a favorite book and a flashlight and set out to wait for whatever prankster was playing ghost.